Persistent homoclinic tangencies and infinitely many sinks for residual sets of automorphisms of low degree in C^{3}

-\begin{rk55} \emph{ In particular, in the two previous propositions, if all the intersections are transverse, there are exactly $dd'$ distinct points of intersection.
-If it is not the case, there is at least one point of tangency.} \end{rk55}
+\begin{remark} In particular, in the two previous propositions, if all the intersections are transverse, there are exactly $dd'$ distinct points of intersection.
+If it is not the case, there is at least one point of tangency. \end{remark}

 We now introduce several definitions specific to our context.